Mariners pitching takes a quick beating thanks to Los Angeles’ Pujols, Trout

 But on Tuesday night, the bullpen’s role in the Mariners’ fourth consecutive defeat — a somewhat non-distinct 5-3 loss to the Angels — was only to make a game that seemed unlikely to result in a come-from-behind victory for Seattle into an almost certain loss.

-When Seattle right-hander Erik Swanson gave up a two-run homer to David Fletcher in the top of the seventh, making it 5-1, the odds of a Mariners’ of victory, which were trending in the wrong direction with each out made, seemed about as likely as fans doing a wave in the empty T-Mobile Park.
+When Seattle right-hander Erik Swanson gave up a two-run homer to David Fletcher in the top of the seventh, making it 5-1, the odds of a Mariners victory, which were trending in the wrong direction with each out made, seemed about as likely as fans doing a wave in the empty T-Mobile Park.

 And yet, had Swanson not given up those insurance runs to the Angels, Dylan Moore’s solo homer in the bottom of the seventh makes it a one-run game instead of trimming the deficit to three runs.
 Trying to scratch out one run over the final three innings is certainly more workable than four.
-And Austin Nola’s bloop single in the eighth inning that made it 5-3 might have been the tying run.
+And then Austin Nola’s bloop single in the eighth inning that made it 5-3 might have been the tying run.

-Of course, Angels manager Joe Maddon would have also worked the game differently in terms of reliever usage in later innings if not for that Fletcher homer off of Swanson.
+Of course, Angels manager Joe Maddon would have also worked the game differently in terms of reliever usage in later innings if not for that Fletcher homer off Swanson.
 Playing the might’ve been game for the Mariners and a change of outcomes would be a little overly optimistic.

+“Swanny left one breaking ball up and Fletcher jumped on it,” manager Scott Servais said.
+“I thought if we could have hold them right there at three runs, but the add-on runs hurt us.”

+The Mariners did get scoreless innings from relievers Carl Edwards Jr., Joey Gerbert in his MLB debut, Matt Magill and Taylor Guilbeau.
+Swanson was the only reliever used that allowed runs.

 So while the bullpen didn’t lose the game for the Mariners, it did influence the outcome in not a good way.